actualbudget/docs/README.md

 In order to minimize the workload for adding images and make updating images easier, there's a directory containing regularly used images.

-For example, many feature instructions may first require the user to navigate to a standard menu, eg
+For example, many feature instructions may first require the user to navigate to a standard menu, e.g.,

 > "Click on 'Settings' in the sidebar"
 > [inserted image of the settings button in the sidebar]

-In this case the relevant screenshot is found at `/static/img/elements/sidebar/sidebar-settings@2x.png`, along with all other possible menu selections in the sidebar.
+In this case, the relevant screenshot is found at `/static/img/elements/sidebar/sidebar-settings@2x.png`, along with all other possible menu selections in the sidebar.

 If there's an image missing from any of the respective folders in `elements/`, feel free to add one yourself following the same naming scheme.

-All other screenshots for the page you are working on should be placed in the respective folder in the `img/` directory. eg, when working on a page titled 'cool-feature', images should be placed in the `static/img/cool-feature/` folder.
+All other screenshots for the page you are working on should be placed in the respective folder in the `img/` directory. e.g., when working on a page titled 'cool-feature', images should be placed in the `static/img/cool-feature/` folder.

 ### Call Outs

-If you would like to highlight a section of your document with a note, you can use the following
+If you would like to highlight a section of your document with a note, you can use the following:

 ```markdown
 :::notes